L1ghtYagami/Mutual-Funds-NAV-Analysis/README.md

 lines) in order to generate the plot you want.

 ## Packages Used
-Running the scripts in the repositories require the following packages:
+Running the scripts in the repository requires the following packages:
 ```
 dplyr
 ggplot2